agda/agda-stdlib/notes/first-contribution.md

 You can then select your fork as the 'head repository' and the corresponding feature branch and click on the big green 'Create pull request' button.

-6. Updating the PR
+6. Update the PR
 ------------------

-If after opening a PR you realise you have forgotten something or have received a review asking you to change something, you can simply push more commits to the branch and they will automatically be added to the PR.
+If after opening a PR you realise you have forgotten something, or have received a review asking you to change something, you can simply push more commits to the branch and they will automatically be added to the PR.